Let’s make a folder

 If you can’t see PowerShell item in context menu in Windows 10, even with Shift key pressed, that’s because of ShowBasedOnVelocityId registry key.
-Microsoft is ready to switch from CMD to PowerShell, including these menu items.
+Microsoft is ready to switch from CMD to PowerShell, including these menu items (it should be switched already in Creators Update (1703)).
 For now, you can just rename or remove this parameter.

 There is also a HideBasedOnVelocityId registry key, that works in opposite way.
 You may need to deal with it to return CMD option once it turned off.

 Since I’m using QtTabBar to extend File Explorer capabilities anyway, I can configure custom command there to run PowerShell in the way I need it.

 QtTabBar is not updating for quite a while now, but it works fine with Windows 10.
 All the panels can be turned on in Ribbon bar, View tab, Options dropdown.

 Open QTTabBar options, Application launcher, and add new item like this:

 (%C% is replaced by QtTabBar to a non-quoted path for currently opened folder)

 As a bonus, you can add another entry for PowerShell v2 (in case you still need to test your modules against it):